AuraFusion360: Augmented Unseen Region Alignment for Reference-based 360{\deg} Unbounded Scene Inpainting

-By integrating these improvements, our framework achieves higher geometric accuracy and visual realism in 360° unbounded environments.
-To further advance 3DGS-based inpainting, we propose a novel approach that not only enhances inpainting consistency but also provides a benchmark for future research.
-Our key contributions include: \begin{itemize} \item A novel depth-aware method for generating unseen masks in 360° unbounded 3D scene inpainting, leveraging multi-view information to improve inpainting accuracy. \item An effective integration of accurate reference view unprojection and SDEdit to generate consistent guided RGBs across viewpoints for fine-tuning. \item A comprehensive framework including a new 360° inpainting dataset and capture protocol, enabling high-quality novel view synthesis and quantitative evaluations of inpainted scenes. \end{itemize}
+Integrating these improvements, our framework achieves enhanced geometric accuracy and realism in 360° unbounded scenes.
+To advance 3D inpainting, we propose a method that improves consistency and provides a benchmark for future research.
+Our contributions include: \begin{itemize} \item A depth-aware method leveraging multi-view information to accurately generate unseen masks for 360° unbounded scene inpainting. \item Integration of reference view unprojection with SDEdit to produce consistent RGB guidance across views. \item A comprehensive framework with a new 360° dataset and capture protocol, supporting high-quality novel view synthesis and quantitative evaluation. \end{itemize}